Schlegen/CES-explorer/README.md

 ## Running the app

-pip install the reauireements.txt then type the follozing line on your terminal
+First, pip install the requirements.txt.
+Then type the follozing line on your terminal

 ```{bash}
 cd src